teachaccess/accessibility-skills-hiring-toolkit/src/content/roles/content-editor-publisher.md

 - Describe your experience leading the creation of content that follows Plain Language Guidelines
 - Describe your experience leading writers and designers to create alternatives (e.g., captions, image descriptions) into content authoring workflows
 - Describe your experience incorporating accessibility into content creation, such as style guides

+## Translations

+A list of translations will be provided here when received by language.
+Please submit through GitHub.